MerryMartin/MechaCar_Statistical_Analysis/README.md

 ## Project Overview

-I need to review the production data to identify potential trouble spots that might help the manufacturing team at AutosRUs.
+I want to review the production data to identify potential trouble spots that might help the manufacturing team at AutosRUs.
 I have decided to use linear regression, summary statistics and t-tests to perform this analysis.

 ## Linear Regression to Predict MPG
 ### Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.